Brett-Tanner/Journal/2023/Jun_23.md

     - [] Links to github repo and live version
     - these cards can probably be an include
   - [] Contact

+- Styling
+  - [] Decide on a color scheme using [this site](https://realtimecolors.com/palettes/?colors=1e0f1f-eeddee-a151a4-e1c5e2-ad5eb0#generator)

 ### Personal Project - [Personal Wiki](https://brett-tanner.github.io/)